 Spacemen walk on “Mars” as mock mission reaches midpoint

-“Technically, we have pretty much everything which is needed there, but it is quite demanding in terms of money… I would say we are pretty far from it,” Rene Pischel concluded.
+The ESA representative did not estimate when a real mission to the Red Planet would be possible.“Technically, we have pretty much everything which is needed there, but it is quite demanding in terms of money… I would say we are pretty far from it,” Rene Pischel concluded.